You need to be registered and approved to bid at this auction.Watch the auction

 9. Many lots are of an age or nature which preclude their being in pristine condition.
 Some catalogue descriptions may make reference to damage and/or restoration; however, omission of such a reference does not imply a lot is free from defects nor does any reference to a particular defect imply the absence of others.

-10. Purchasers should, therefore, satisfy themselves before bidding, as to the origin, authenticity, quality, age, weight, size and general description – as lots are sold in their actual state with all faults, imperfections or errors of description.
-We strongly recommend you request a condition report/s before placing bid/s.
+10. Purchasers should, therefore, satisfy themselves by physical inspection of lots, before bidding, as to the origin, authenticity, quality, age, weight, size and general description – as lots are sold in their actual state with all faults, imperfections or errors of description.
+If physical inspection is not possible we strongly recommend you request a condition report/s before placing bid/s.

 11. Electrical/ mechanical goods are sold on the strict understanding that these are untested, without warranties or any other guarantees as to serviceability or working order.